Cuc Phuong NP (Vietnam): mammal records

 Paul Carter

-Posted 18 Aug 2024; revised 19 Aug 2024; further revisions/additions likely.
+Posted 18 Aug 2024.
+Revised 19 Aug 2024; further revisions/additions likely.
 All images by PC.

 Summary

-On an overnight visit (27-28 July 2024) with Nick Cox and Le Khac Quyet we saw 15 species; the highlights were Ha Long Leaf-nosed Bat, Indochinese Shrewlike Mouse, Mekong White-bellied Rat and a Tube-nosed Bat species.
+On an overnight visit (27-28 July 2024) with Nick Cox and Le Khac Quyet we saw 15 species.
+The highlights were Ha Long Leaf-nosed Bat, Indochinese Shrewlike Mouse, Mekong White-bellied Rat and a Tube-nosed Bat species.
 My first visit to Cuc Phuong NP (19-20 Nov 2012) included Perny’s Long-nosed Squirrel.

 Contents

-2. Mammal Records: extended notes and images.
+b) Mammal records: extended notes and images

-4. Cuc Phuong NP
+d) Cuc Phuong NP

-5. References
+e) References

 See the next section for extended notes, locations and images for the mammals listed below